-Perhaps you’re reading this because you no longer have as many, if any, physical locations to sell your goods.
-Or perhaps you’re reading this because the job you once had is no longer around and you’re hoping to build a new business with your craftwork.
+Perhaps you’re reading this because you no longer have as many if any, physical locations to sell your goods.
+Or perhaps you’re reading this because the job you once had is no longer around, and you’re hoping to build a new business with your craftwork.

 This article stems from many conversations I’ve had with people making and selling their wares online.
-I’ve had conversations in Uber rides, in garages, spare bedrooms, email, phone, and text.
+I’ve had conversations in Uber rides, in garages, in spare bedrooms, email, phone, and text.
 I’ve spoken with young and older.
 I’ve had conversations with moms, dads, sons, and daughters.

 I’m hoping to summarize the most valuable stuff from those conversations into the advice that follows.